A Dream about Spirit-Matter Ambivalence

 has an end.
 The idea is that dreams do not only address issues related to our desires, obsessions, phobias, ambitions, but also more complex problems of our total being that have

-more distinct personalities, is evident in our modern world it is because our various social positions, interests, passions etc. are only rarely compatible.
+two or more distinct personalities, is evident in our modern world it is because our various social positions, interests, passions etc. are only rarely compatible.

 In fact, we are no longer interested in the "meaning"(2) of the world and this leads to an impoverishment of life which has only one goal: living better on the material realm!